MicrosoftDocs/learn/learn-pr/azure/intro-microsoft-data-classification-data-protection/includes/4-use-sensitivity-labels-classify-protect-data.md

 ### Sensitivity label policy

 After you create your sensitivity labels, you must publish them in sensitivity label policies to make them available to people and services in your organization.
 The sensitivity labels can then be applied to documents and emails.
 Unlike retention labels, which are published to locations such as all Exchange mailboxes, sensitivity labels are published to users or groups.
-Sensitivity labels then appear in Office apps for those users and groups. <!--- Maybe this is covered later, but I think that it would make sense to also mention it here.
-You can publish sensitivity labels by using label policies and that behaves exactly as described.
-But you can also use auto-labeling policies to automatically apply sensitiviti labels (lo locations such as Exchange or SharePoint).
-With auto-labeling policies, sensitivity labels are published to locations. --->
+Sensitivity labels then appear in Office apps for those users and groups.
+You can publish sensitivity labels by using label policies and you can also use auto-labeling policies to automatically apply sensitivity labels, if needed.

 A label policy consists of:

  *  A set of labels.
  *  The scope of the label policy, meaning the users and groups included in the policy.